Last updated: September 27, 2022

 Hurry and prep your luggage right when you get home from work, and leave as soon as possible for your hotel, Le St-Paul at 355 McGill Street.
 Whether you opted for a single room or a suite, you will be taken with the serene ambience you will be staying in for the next two nights.
 And it doesn’t really matter which of the eight floors your floor is on, the view over the historic neighbourhood will charm you no matter where you stay.

-To take full advantage of your first night at the St-Paul, enjoy one of the succulent meals from their many-times award-winning restaurant, Le Hambar.
+To take full advantage of your first night at the St-Paul, savour a refined cocktail with some house tapas from the hotel’s new appetizer bar @Pol.
 Not too keen on leaving your new, cozy nest?
 No problem!
-The hotel offers room service starting from 7 a.m. all the way until 11 p.m. every evening.
-All you need to do is choose from the menu du jour, and the rest will be taken care of!
+The hotel offers room service starting from 7 a.m. until 11:30 p.m.
+Choose from a continental breakfast or pick à la carte from the menu.

 Have you always been interested in yoga, but never quite had the time to sign up for a class?
 Well, here’s your chance!
-The Old Montreal yoga studio, Luna yoga at 231 Saint-Paul West Street (suite 200), allows you to attend a class for $20.
-If the practice ends up hooking you, they have several interesting offers – especially their intro offer.
+The Old Montreal yoga studio, Luna yoga at 231 Saint-Paul West Street (suite 200), allows you to attend a class for $25.
+If the practice ends up hooking you, they have several interesting offers, especially unlimited access to all their courses.
+For longtime yogis, look out for the workshops and events that Luna Yoga is holding.

 Are you more the type to get your hands dirty in the kitchen, learn new recipes, or interested in learning more about a culinary subject that fascinates you?
 Ateliers & Saveurs at 444 Saint-François-Xavier Street is the place for you.
 Here, you can become the barman for a day, learn how to create stylish tapas dishes, or make a sleek menu with wine pairings.
 Reserve your spot online quickly, because the open spots in this class are selling like hotcakes!